John Harvey-Jones

-Sir John Harvey-Jones MBE (16 April 1924 – 9 January 2008) was an English businessman.
+Sir John Harvey-Jones MBE (16 April 1924 – 9 January 2008) was an English businessman and industrialist.
 He was the chairman of Imperial Chemical Industries from 1982 to 1987.
 He was best known by the public for his BBC television show, Troubleshooter, in which he advised struggling businesses.

 Early life

 John Henry Harvey-Jones was born in Hackney, London, but spent most of his early childhood in Dhar, India, where his father, Mervyn Stockton Harvey-Jones (né Harvey), a former Captain in the Indian Army and bank employee, was guardian and tutor to a teenage maharajah.
 He was shipped back to Britain at age six to attend a prep school at Deal, Kent.
 He entered Dartmouth Royal Naval College at age 13.

 Royal Navy career

 Harvey-Jones joined Dartmouth Royal Naval College as a cadet in 1937, and in 1940, at the age of 16, he joined HMS Diomede as a midshipman.
 The next two ships that he served with, HMS Ithuriel and HMS Quentin, were sunk by enemy action.
 Harvey-Jones went on to join the submarine service in 1942, and received his first command at age 24.

 With the end of World War II, Harvey-Jones went to the University of Cambridge to learn Russian in six months and joined Naval Intelligence as an interpreter.
 He married Mary Evelyn ("Betty") Bignell Atcheson in 1947, and they had one daughter.
 He commanded the Russian intelligence section under the guise of the "British Baltic Fishery Protection Service", which used two ex-German E-boats for gathering clandestine intelligence on the Soviet Baltic Fleet.
 Rising to the rank of lieutenant-commander, Harvey-Jones was awarded a military MBE in 1952 for his work in Naval Intelligence, although his citation stated that the award was for "fishery protection duties in the Baltic".